 2013 – present.
 Commissioner, District 3, New Mexico Public Regulation Commission (NMPRC).

 Elected Vice-Chair in 2013 and 2014.

-Chair, NMPRC Wildfire Task Force.
+Appointed Chair of the NMPRC Wildfire Task Force.

 Convened over 20 tribal, state, federal, and local government agencies; utilities, cooperatives, non-profit organizations, and citizens to discuss wildfire prevention solutions.